kaipingyang/shinydiff/README.md

 # shinydiff

-An R htmlwidget and Shiny module for visualizing text differences using the JavaScript 'diff' library.
+An R htmlwidget and Shiny module for visualizing text differences using the JavaScript [diff](https://github.com/kpdecker/jsdiff) library.

 ## Installation